nsynced/sqeqg/README.md

 ## Installation
 ### Building from source
-* Make sure that you've installed CMake
+* Make sure that you've installed CMake and GCC (or Clang)
 * Clone this repository
 * Go to sqeqg folder
 * ```$ cmake && make```